mahilab/MEL/README.md

 #### Eigen (Optional)

 If you are developing for the MAHI Exo-II, you will need to install [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for forward and inverse kinematics.
 MEL expects to find Eigen in ```C:/dev/eigen```, which should contain ```bench/```, ```blas/```, ```cmake/```, etc. If you want to change the installation directory, make sure you update CMakeLists.txt.

+#### Python / C# (Optional)

+MEL comes with Python and C# bindings for it's high-level communication classes, MELShare and MELNet.
+It also comes with an awesome real-time scoping application MELScope, which requires Python and PyQt.
+For Python installation requirements, go [here](https://github.com/epezent/MEL/tree/master/python).
+For C#, you should be able to use [Visual Studio](https://www.visualstudio.com/), [MonoDevelop](http://www.monodevelop.com/, and [Unity Engine](https://unity3d.com/) as is.

 ## Building MEL